Maximinodotpy/articles/021 - Hotkeys with JavaScript/_blog/article.md

+---
-# Keyboard Shortcuts with JavaScript
+name: 'Keyboard Shortcuts with JavaScript'
-**Learn how to make functions to set up keyboard shortcuts easily in JavaScript**
+description: 'Learn how to make functions to set up keyboard shortcuts easily in JavaScript'
+---

 ## Idea